Airbus seals deals with big buyers, following Boeing's MAX sale | MarketScreener

 Franke's Indigo Partners signed a memorandum of understanding to buy 32 of A321XLR aircraft and to convert 18 existing A320 family jet orders to the larger model.

 The jets will be allocated to Hungary's Wizz Air, U.S. carrier Frontier Airlines and Chile's JetSMART, in which Indigo Partners owns stakes.
-Industry experts estimate the deal for the 32 aircraft could be valued at around $4.5 billion, based on a slight premium to the A321neo's list price of $129.5 million, although most airlines get significant discounts.
+Industry experts estimate the deal for the 32 aircraft could be valued at around $4.5 billion (£3.5 billion), based on a slight premium to the A321neo's list price of $129.5 million, although most airlines get significant discounts.

 American Airlines, the world's largest airline by passenger traffic, said 30 of its A321XLR order were conversions of existing A321neo orders to the new version.